simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at May 24 2024 0706 UTC.
+No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for May 25-May 27 2024
+Radio Blackout Forecast for May 26-May 28 2024

-              May 25        May 26        May 27
+              May 26        May 27        May 28
-R1-R2           60%           60%           40%
+R1-R2           40%           40%           40%
-R3 or greater   10%           10%            5%
+R3 or greater    5%            5%            5%

-Rationale: On 25-26 May, R1 (Minor) radio blackouts are likely, with a slight chance of R3 (Strong) radio blackouts, due primarily to the flare potential of Region 3679.
-The likelihood decreases to just a chance for R1 (Minor) blackouts on 27 May as Region 3679 rotates beyond the western limb.
+Rationale: A chance for R1 (Minor) blackouts exists on 26-28 May as Region 3679 rotates beyond the western limb.

 ```